Producer's Pointers: Why I Became An Oral Historian And How You Can Be One, Too

 One night when I was ten years old, my parents brought their then-new video camera over to my grandparents’ house.
-My dad set up the briefcase-sized Panasonic on a tripod in the living room and aimed it at the dining table in the neighboring room.
+My dad set up the briefcase-sized Panasonic on a tripod and aimed it at the dining room table.
 Around that table sat my three living grandparents.
 (My maternal grandfather passed away when I was five.)
 For the next hour, my parents recorded my grandparents telling the stories of how their families came to America, what their parents’ and grandparents’ names were, and other lore that had been passed down through the generations.

 That tape is now one of my most treasured keepsakes.
 (And I’ve had it digitized.)

 My grandparents have now all passed away - the last one in 2008.
 It’s been eight years since my paternal grandfather last serenaded me (he was a sax and clarinet player), fourteen years since I made cannoli with my paternal grandmother, twenty years since I watched Jacques Pepin and Yan Can Cook with my maternal grandmother, and thirty-one years since I last made pancakes with my maternal grandfather.
 I miss them all terribly, but I’m grateful that my family took lots of pictures and videos over the years.
 Not only do I have my own cherished memories of my grandparents, I also have many visual reminders of wonderful moments spent with each of them.
 And that family history tape is the Hope Diamond of the collection.